How to Check your Ubuntu Version

 Every two years, Canonical will mark a release for long-term support.
 These versions remain supported for 5 years and are what most servers should be utilizing.

-Within this guide, you will learn how you can use the command line or the graphical interface to determine what version of Ubuntu you are running.
+Within this guide, you will learn how you can use the terminal to determine what version of Ubuntu you are running.

-If you are using the desktop flavor of Ubuntu, you can open the terminal easily by pressing CTRL + ALT + T.
+Before you get started, if you are using the desktop flavor of Ubuntu, you can open the terminal easily by pressing CTRL + ALT + T on your keyboard.

-Using lsb_release to Retrieve the Version of Ubuntu
+Using lsb_release to Get the Ubuntu Version from the Terminal

-For the first method, we are going to show you how to utilize the lsb_release tool.
+For the first method, we are going to show you how to utilize the lsb_release command to retrieve the Ubuntu version number.
+This tool is super easy to use and will get you all of the information you require.

 The lsb_release software will display information about the current operating system, such as its codename, description, and release version.